Casper-Guo/Armchair-Strategist/README.md

 - `IsValid`: (bool) See documentation
 - `DeltaToRep`: (float) Difference between the lap time and the representative lap time of the event in seconds
 - `DeltaToFastest`: (float) Difference between the current lap time and fastest lap time of the event in seconds
-- `DeltaToLapRep`: (float) Difference between the current lap time and the lap representative time as a percentage in seconds
+- `DeltaToLapRep`: (float) Difference between the current lap time and the lap representative time in seconds
 - `PctFromRep`: (float) Difference between the lap time and the representative lap time of the event as a percentage
 - `PctFromFastest`: (float) Difference between the current lap time and fastest lap time of the event as a percentage
 - `PctFromLapRep`: (float) Difference between the current lap time and the lap representative time as a percentage